RLL24187/CShell/README.md

 # Bugs
 * tr a-z A-Z < foo gives an error saying that there are too many arguments for tr
+* ls | wc says that it can't cd into "|"
+* cat > output says that ">" isn't a valid file or directory

 # Extras
 * Functions work when you add extra ';'s or ' 's in between